ondras12345/Arduino-alarm-clock/docs/manual.md

 4x longer than for a normal
 It is indicated by the LED.

+## Buzzer
+### Melody
+If you have a passive buzzer connected to the alarm clock and the feature is enabled in Settings.h, you can define a melody that will be used.
+This melody is stored in the EEPROM and can be read or written from the Serial CLI.

+See [melody.md](melody.md) for more info.

 # Configuration
 ## Compile-time
 Edit the file `src/AlarmClock/Settings.h`